 The Red Tree House is easily among the capital’s best and most inclusive LGBTQ-friendly places to stay.
 The owners of this gay-owned establishment, which is located in the uber-chic Condesaneighborhood, pride themselves on offering a home-away-from-home service.
 Each room in this converted, artsy 1930s house is different, with accommodation including the Treehouse suite and various garden rooms.
 Guests are encouraged to socialize in the living room and courtyard, making the place ideal for solo travelers and first-timers to the city.
 This place is suited to mid-range budget travelers.

-Room Mate Valentina is one of Mexico City’s most regularly recommended accommodation options, not just for gay travelers, but for anyone who’s looking for a quirky stay in the Mexican capital.
-However, that doesn’t take away from the fact that it’s ideally located for the LGBT traveler in particular, as its right at the heart of popular gay district, the Zona Rosa.
-If you want a truly eye-catching stay, try and snag the vibrant room with the pink bed canopy.
+Room Mate Valentina comes highly recommended, not just for gay travelers, but for anyone who’s looking to stay somewhere a little out of the ordinary in the Mexican capital.
+However, this doesn’t take away from the fact that it’s ideally located for the LGBTQ traveler in particular, as it’s right in the heart of the city’s gay district, the Zona Rosa.
+Every room at this hotel is fantastic, but for an extra-colorful stay, try and snag the room with the pink bed canopy.

-From one Zona Rosa option to another, the Hotel del Principado is perfect for the budget-conscious LGBT traveler.
-If you want a lovely bright room, opt for one on the south side of the building and remember to go higher up if you want to escape the noise of the charming, but sometimes raucous, Zona Rosa barrio.Clean, comfortable and practical.
+From one Zona Rosa option to another, Hotel del Principado is perfect for the budget-conscious LGBTQ traveler.
+If you want a lovely bright room, opt for one on the south side of the building and remember to go higher up if you want to escape the noise of the charming, but sometimes raucous, Zona Rosa barrio.Hotel del Principado is clean, comfortable and practical.